cchristensen-sz/IdentityProofing/README.md

 There are two available methods of ID Proofing withing SecZetta: **Mobile Match** and **Government ID Verification**.
 Before you begin using IDProofing, please ensure you understand which way you'll be asked to verify your identity and ensure you'll be able to meet system requirements below:

 ### SMS Cabable Device
-You will need to confirm receipt of a one time passcode (OTP) that will be sent via SMS.
+You will need to be able to receive SMS messages so you will need to have a device capable of receipt and enough service to receive.

 ### Mobile Support - Government ID Verification